The Ashes: Concussion rules Steve Smith out of Third Test

 Smith has been integral to Australia taking a 1-0 series lead, scoring 378 runs – 142, 144 and 92 – in his three innings.

-Smith has two weeks to be ready for the fourth Test in Manchester, which starts on September 4.
+Smith has a fortnight to be ready for the fourth Test in Manchester, which starts on September 4.

 There is also a three-day tour match at Derby from August 29 to 31.